 15 Sources for Veteran Financial Assistance

 Transitioning out of active military service can be a huge adjustment, and the path to civilian life can include many financial hardships.
-Whether you’re currently enlisted in active duty or you’ve been out of the military for decades, there is a variety of important resources that can help you to overcome these financial hurdles.
-With that in mind, we’ve rounded up the best veteran organizations, nonprofits and financial assistance programs that will offer hope and help put you on the path to self-sufficiency.
+Whether you’re currently enlisted in active duty or you’ve been out of the military for decades, there are a variety of important resources that can help you to overcome these financial hurdles.
+With that in mind, we’ve rounded up the best veteran organizations, nonprofits, and financial assistance programs that will offer hope and help put you on the path to self-sufficiency.

 Emergency financial assistance for disabled veterans